Alliant Techsystems Operations LLC

 Toll free: 1 (800) 633-6101

-- In 2012, EPA provided comments on the Long-term Groundwater Monitoring Plan, the Site-Wide Corrective Measures Study, and the Remedial Action Objectives Technical Memorandum identified outstanding data gaps.
-To address the data gaps, the Alliant Techsystems Operations LLC, in coordination with the Syngenta Crop Protection, Inc. (Syngenta) and the Olin Corporation (Olin) submitted the Revised Supplemental Site Characterization Work Plan on November 15, 2015 Work Plan.
-EPA has reviewed the Work Plan and will be providing comment in January 2013.
-EPA anticipates that the Work Plan will be implemented in early 2013.
+- EPA provided comments on the Long-term Groundwater Monitoring Plan, the Site-Wide Corrective Measures (CMS), and the Remedial Action Objectives Technical Memorandum indentified outstanding data gaps.
+To address the data gaps, the Alliant Techsystems Operations LLC (ATK), in coordination with the Syngenta Corp Protection, Inc. (Syngenta) and the Olin Corporation (Olin) submitted the Revised Supplemental Site Characterization Work Plan (SSC Work Plan).
+On March 13, 2014, EPA approved the SSC Work Plan.
+ATK, Syngenta, and Olin anticipate conducting the investigation in early 2014.
+Upon completion of the SSC investigation, the findings of the SSC Work Plan will be incorporated in the revised CMS.

 - On August 31, 2011, EPA conducted a site visit to evaluate current site conditions.